hyuuki/Public-Notebook/README.md

 Instead, link to the original Github repository and, and remember to cite and give credit.

 1. Sentiment Analysis - Indonesian:
-   an introduction to a simple sentiment analysis using Scikit Learn, PySastrawi.
+   An introduction to a simple sentiment analysis using Scikit Learn, PySastrawi.
+   How to cite (APA):
+   Adikara, P. P. (2025, October).
+Public Notebook - Sentiment Analysis - Indonesian. https://github.com/hyuuki/Public-Notebook/tree/main/Sentiment%20Analysis